|

 The well-visited town of Knysna, in the heart

-of the Garden Route, rests by a warm lagoon which
+of the Garden Route, rests by a warm lagoon

-entrance formed by these rocks.
-Viewpoints from
+the narrow entrance formed by these rocks.
+Viewpoints

-trail in the privately owned Featherbed Nature
+a nature trail in the privately owned Featherbed

-Reserve, accessible only by ferry.
+Nature Reserve, accessible only by ferry.

 The